samhageahmad/cpython/Doc/library/stdtypes.rst

 .. method:: str.isidentifier()

-   Return ``True`` if the string is a valid identifier according to the language definition, section :ref:`identifiers`.
+   Return true if the string is a valid identifier according to the language definition, section :ref:`identifiers`.

    Call :func:`keyword.iskeyword` to test whether string ``s`` is a reserved